Tonypepproni/cis_102/README.md

 "# cis_102"
 Group website for non for profit

+To use create a venv
-to activate virtual enviorment to work in and run any programs run:
+Then create a .gitignore file and add "venv/" to it Then activate the virtual enviorment to install dependencies

     Windows: venv\Scripts\activate

     Unix\MacOs: venv/bin/activate
+After activating run "pip install -r requirements.txt" to install deoendencies After installing run "deactivate"
+You should be able to run the python program without venv active

 Jinja